Last updated on July 14th, 2022 at 10:34 pm

 He took the bold step in 2014 by registering his company with the Corporate Affairs Commission (CAC), one of Nigeria’s agencies that issues certificates to qualified individuals and companies.

-Mustapha would have made expanded the coverage of electric buses, but the activities of Boko Haram in the Northeast, especially in Borno State where his factory is located were deterrent.
+Mustapha would have expanded the coverage of electric buses in Nigeria, but the activities of Boko Haram in the Northeast, especially in Borno State where his factory is located were deterrent.

 Boko Haram terrorists have killed hundreds of Nigerians, displacing thousands of people from their homes and businesses.

 It caused a humanitarian crisis within and outside Nigeria.
-Some acted individuals had to flee to neighbouring countries like Niger, Cameroon, and Chad among others.
+Some affected individuals had to flee to neighbouring countries like Niger, Cameroon, and Chad among others.